 This year we will be continuing our fight against childhood cancer.
 Having seen the effects that cancer in any form can have on not only the afflicted person, but their families drives our will and passion to fight for more birthdays.
 In my previous two years at Penn State I have been a part of the Rules and Regulations Committee spending my Sophomore Year as a Security Leader.

 This year, I will shift the motive of my efforts.
 Instead of operating R&R to help keep the Bryce Jordan Center safe, I will be aligning my focus to fundraising with the intent of hopefully dancing in THON 2020.
 The event has given so much to me, my organization, and our THON Family, I cannot wait to give back to it with all I have.

-This year, I am taking action by uniting with 16,500 student volunteers and over 25,000 alumni supporters as an aspiring Independent Dancer in the fight against childhood cancer!
-Our year-long efforts culminate in a 46-hour, no-sitting, no-sleeping dance marathon each February to celebrate our survivors, remember those we’ve lost, and take a stand - all in hopes of one day dancing in celebration of a cure.
-Throughout the year, I will be fundraising with my Independent Dancer Partner (Hi Kaeleigh!) to benefit THON in an effort to provide outstanding financial and emotional support and spread THON’s mission world-wide.
-It is my hope that one day, every child will have the opportunity to live out their dreams.
+Join us in our commitment to turn childhood dreams into reality by supporting THON.
+This year, I am taking action by uniting with 16,500 student volunteers and over 25,000 alumni supporters in the fight against childhood cancer.
+Our year-long efforts culminate in a 46-hour, no-sitting, no-sleeping dance marathon each February to celebrate our survivors, remember those we’ve lost, and take a stand--all in hopes of one day dancing in celebration of a cure.